Drug Evaluation Committee 2011-50 Handling of Signed Consent Forms Digitized by Scanner

 3. "Use of Electromagnetic Records and Electronic Signatures in Applications for Approval or Licensing of Drugs, etc." (April 1, 2005, Pharmaceutical Affairs and Food Safety Bureau, No. 0401022)

-In accordance with the issuance of the GCP Guidance (July 30, 2021, Pharmaceutical Affairs Bureau of Japan, No. 0730-3), the opinion text has been partially changed.
+The opinion text has been partially changed in accordance with the issuance of the GCP Guidance (July 30, 2021, Pharmaceutical Affairs Council of Japan, No. 0730-3).